 Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw

 In March 2017, the Scottish Dental Clinical Effectiveness Programme (SDCEP) published guidance on the Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw.
-This is an update to the Oral Health Management of Patients Prescribed Bisphosphonates guidance, first published in 2011 and takes into account the wider range of drugs that have been implicated in the development of osteonecrosis of the jaw.
+This is an update to the Oral Health Management of Patients Prescribed Bisphosphonates guidance, first published in 2011, and takes into account the wider range of drugs that have been implicated in the development of Medication-Related Osteonecrosis of the Jaw (MRONJ).
 Although the guidance is aimed primarily at dentists working in primary care dental practices, it is also of relevance to the secondary care dental services, those involved in dental education and undergraduate trainees, as well as to the prescribers and dispensers of these medications and to patients.

 To explore current practice and the barriers and facilitators to implementation of the guidance recommendations, as proposed in the guidance consultation draft, semi-structured interviews were carried out with dentists and pharmacists during SDCEP’s open consultation period.
 Thirteen dentists and 15 pharmacists participated, and the findings reported in the MRONJ diagnostic interviews summary (PDF).
 In addition, an online questionnaire survey was distributed to General Medical Practitioners (GMPs).
 Fifty-seven GMPs participated and the findings are reported in the MRONJ diagnostic GMP questionnaire summary (PDF).